4E. LUDLOW LAGOON PARK (1895 - 1917)

 Ownership & Management

-Railroads that serviced Ludlow influenced the creation of the Ludlow Ludlow and it became owned by the Ludlow Lagoon Co.
+Railroads that serviced Ludlow influenced the creation of the lagoon and it became owned by the Ludlow Lagoon Co.
 Wm.
-Riedlin, the President of the Bavarian Brewing Co., became a major shareholder of this entity.
-John J. Noonan became the manager of the Park from 1894 until he was succeeded by J.J.
-Weaver in 1902.
-In 1895, Riedlin and Noonan were joined on the Board of Directors by an officer of the brewery who resided in Ludlow, H. J. Kruse, (State), as well as Senator William Goebel and William A. Ficks.
+Riedlin, the President of the Bavarian Brewing Co., became a major shareholder of this entity by 1895.
+John J. Noonan became the General Manager (GM) of the Park around this same time.
+In 1896, Riedlin and Noonan held nearly all the stock in the concern.
+They served on the Board of Directors and were joined by an officer of the brewery who resided in Ludlow, H. J. Kruse, as well as (State) Senator William Goebel and William A. Ficks.
 The name of Noonan can be viewed on the park passes below.
-Undoubtedly, Standard Bavarian Beer and Riedlin's Select Beer were available at the Ludlow Lagoon, and the Bavarian Brewing Co. may have supplied at least some of the ice to the food vendors in the park.
-After Noonan had a dispute with Riedlin in 1902, J.J.
-Weaver, Ludlow's City Engineer, became manager of the park and was very in adding or changing rides and exhibits.
-Before the park closed in 1918, it appears Weaver ultimately obtained ownership of it.
+However, by 1902 Riedlin may have owned all the shares of the Ludlow Lagoon Co. as apparently Noonan had outstanding debts and sold all his shares to Riedlin.
+Shortly thereafter, a legal dispute between the two men ensued, which apparently was resolved in favor of Riedlin.